 About the library

-We are open throughout each school day until 3.30pm.
-Mrs Costello is our fabulous librarian who engages our children with her love of reading.
+We are open throughout each school day until 3.00pm.
+Our fabulous librarian engages our children with her love of reading.
 She ensures our library is up to date with the latest, most popular authors and genres.
 We believe our school library must be one of the best in the country!
 Each class visit once per week but children are also encouraged to join library clubs, change their books as often as they choose and enjoy books in our Reading Lounge at break times.
 At Headfield we are a reading friendly school where our children's minds are opened to the literacy world and the joys it brings.

 Our Reading Lounge is an outdoor snug, free for children to enjoy their favourite books in a peaceful environment at playtimes.